vivek100/mastra-subAgentStreaming/stores/chroma/README.md

 # @mastra/chroma

-Vector store implementation for ChromaDB using the official chromadb client with added dimension validation, collection management, and document storage capabilities.
+Vector store implementation for Chroma using the official `chromadb` client with added dimension validation, collection management, and document storage capabilities.

 ## Installation